alexsam29/MyCheckUp/working_agreement.md

 - All the team meeting will take place on Discord channel G7.
 - Email will also be used for necessary contact.
 - Every team member need to attend the meetings.
-- Every team member must atleast have one avalible day in a week.
+- Every team member must at least have one avalible day in a week.

 ## Meeting schedules